pebwalker/pebwalker/content/thrill-of-the-hunt.md

 With the list of C2 domains now decrypted, the malware can establish a connection over HTTPS.

-To analyze the network traffic, I created a python flask API to impersonate a C2.
-I added a DNS entry on the VM and a root certificate for easy HTTPS communication.
+To analyze the network traffic, I created a python flask API to impersonate a C2, then added a DNS entry and root certificate on the VM for easy HTTPS communication.

 ---